asalatto/cpacc-study-guide/2-accessibility-and-universal-design/d-build-environment-accessibility.md

 The cost of *not* integrating universal design into the initial design and construction stages of a building is often greater than its overall construction cost.

+Many countries have minimum building standards which must be met throughout the design and construction phases, but minimum standards often constitute _accommodation_ rather than _universal design_, which considers the needs of far more people.

 Some areas of focus in built environment accessibility include:

-* Access into and out of buildings.
+* Access into and out of buildings (often connected to safety and evacuation)
-* Inside buildings, including:
+* Moving around inside buildings, including:
-    * movement and evacuation
+    * accessibility and evacuation routes
     * fixtures and furnishings
     * accessibility of facilities
     * signage